From Continuity to Smoothness

 Now fix \(A \in M_m\) and choose an \(m \times m\) submatrix of \(A\) with nonzero

 determinant.
-The determinant of the corresponding submatrix is a polynomial — hence
+The determinant of the corresponding submatrix is a polynomial function of the

 \(\mathcal{U} \subseteq M_m\), so \(M_m\) is open in \(M(m \times n, \mathbb{R})\) and is, by the